-National Farmer’s Market Week (2-8 August 2020) celebrates the essential role that farmers’ markets play in our economy.
+National Farmers’ Market Week (August 7-13 2022) celebrates the essential role that farmers’ markets play in our economy.

 In the midst of a global pandemic, we’ve been doing all we can to continue operations for our traders and their farmers.

-Dandenong Market traders have shown resilience in response to fires, floods and drought during 2020.
+Dandenong Market traders have shown resilience in response to fires, floods and drought during 2020 and intermittent Covid-19 lockdowns for the past 18 months.
 These events significantly disrupted food supply chains from all over Australia.
 This National Farmers Market Week we want to acknowledge the critical role they play in providing fresh, affordable produce to the community.

-Traders including Triple Q Egg Farm, Hart’s Honey, Taylors Orchards and Peninsula Organic Farmgate are primary producers themselves.
+Traders including Triple Q Egg Farm, Hart’s Honey, Taylors Orchards and J&E Flowers are primary producers themselves.
 Some traders have direct relationships with farmers and others source from wholesale markets.